trebeljahr/trebeljahr.com/src/content/booknotes/tao-te-ching.md

 > Governing a large country is like frying a small fish.
 You spoil it with too much poking.

 > If you want to learn how to govern, avoid being clever or rich.
 The simplest pattern is the clearest.
-Content with an ordinary life, you can show all peoe the way back to their true nature.
+Content with an ordinary life, you can show all people the way back to their true nature.

 > All streams flow to the sea because it is lower than they are.
 Humility gives it its power.